 There are two major misconceptions that employee have about the protections afforded employees under Ohio’s employment laws.
+If you think either applies to you and you’ve been wrongfully discharged, let me help.
+I am proud to help my clients and have been given many 5-star reviews on Google.

 The first deals with unemployment compensation and that misconception is dealt with elsewhere in this website.
 The second deals with the notion that an employer has to have “just cause” to terminate an employee and therefore a lawsuit can be prosecuted when the employee can prove the employer was “wrong.”